 About me

-I am Professor (Catedrático) and Chair of the Department of Languages and Applied Linguistics at the University of California, Santa Cruz.
+I am Professor (Esp.Catedrático) and Chair of the Department of Languages and Applied Linguistics at the University of California, Santa Cruz.
 I am also the director of the UCSC Bilingualism Research Lab.
 I am a linguist who specializes in experimental phonetics, bilingualism, and psycholinguistics.
 As a phonetician, my research integrates experimental approaches to examine the speech production, perception, and processing of early and late bilingual individuals, and the linguistic and extra-linguistic factors that shape their phonetic performance.
-I have been the principal investigator or collaborator in several research projects on Spanish-Catalan bilinguals, Spanish-Galician bilinguals, Spanish-English-Japanese trilinguals, Spanish heritage speakers in the United States, English heritage speakers in Spain, and Spanish-Otomi (Hñäñho) bilingual speakers in Mexico.
-This work has been published in international venues, including Journal of Phonetics, Journal of the Acoustical Society of America, Journal of the International Phonetic Association, Phonetica, Bilingualism: Language and Cognition, International Journal of Bilingualism, Linguistic Approaches to Bilingualism, Frontiers in Psychology, Applied Psycholinguistics, and Lingua, among others.
-This research has been supported by the National Science Foundation (NSF), The Hellman Fellows Fund, UCMRPI, William C. Powers Jr. Fellowship, The University of California Institute for Mexico and the United States (UC MEXUS), and Faculty Research Grants from the Committee on Research at the University of California, Santa Cruz.
+I have been the principal investigator or collaborator in several research projects on Spanish-Catalan bilinguals, Spanish-Galician bilinguals, English-Italian bilinguals, Spanish-English-Japanese trilinguals, Spanish and Tagalog heritage speakers in the United States, English heritage speakers in Spain, and Spanish-Otomi (Hñäñho) bilingual speakers in Mexico.
+This work has been published in international venues, including Journal of Phonetics, Journal of the Acoustical Society of America, Journal of the International Phonetic Association, Phonetica, Bilingualism: Language and Cognition, Second Language Research, Journal of Second Language Pronunciation, International Journal of Bilingualism, Linguistic Approaches to Bilingualism, Applied Psycholinguistics, and Lingua.
+I recently edited The Cambridge Handbook of Bilingual Phonetics and Phonology (Cambridge University Press, 2024) and co-edited Interdisciplinary Approaches to Romance Linguistics (John Benjamins, 2025).
+My research has been supported by the National Science Foundation (NSF), The Hellman Fellows Fund, UCMRPI, William C. Powers Jr. Fellowship, The University of California Institute for Mexico and the United States (UC MEXUS), Alianza MX and Faculty Research Grants from the Committee on Research at the University of California, Santa Cruz.

 Contact information: